 Also, even though you own a heating system that is over 15 years old, and you believe it can still work for a couple more years, remember that it won’t be working to its full potential.
 Your best recourse is to change it with a new ENERGY STAR label unit.
 This label is significant especially when the unit is installed properly, this kind of system will allow you to save around 20% of your heating and cooling costs.

-2. AN UNPLEASANT ODOR IS EXUDING FROM YOUR SYSTEM
+2. AN UNPLEASANT SMELL IS EXUDING FROM YOUR SYSTEM

 Rely on your strong sense of smell in letting you know if something is not right.
 As soon as you can smell an unpleasant scent coming from your heating system, it can be any of these issues.